Western concert flute: Characteristics

-A craftsman takes a break and plays his flute.

 The flute is a transverse (or side-blown) woodwind instrument that is closed at the blown end.
 It is played by blowing a stream of air over the embouchure hole.
 The pitch is changed by opening or closing keys that cover circular tone holes (there are typically 16 tone holes).
 Opening and closing the holes produces higher and lower pitches.
 Higher pitches can also be achieved through over-blowing, like most other woodwind instruments.
 The direction and intensity of the airstream also affects the pitch, timbre, and dynamics.

 The piccolo is also commonly used in Western orchestras and bands.
 Alto flutes, pitched a fourth below the standard flute, and bass flutes, an octave below, are also used occasionally.